 Sleep is the single most important neurobehavioural experience in our lives.
-The average person spends more than a third of their life asleep, and a lot happens while we sleep.
+The average person spends more than a third of their life asleep.
 While scientists do not yet fully understand all of the reasons why we sleep, many important things happen during sleep.
 Sleep is an active restorative state, and the body’s chance to repair and replace all of the molecules used up during the day.
-In addition, sleep plays vital roles in immune function, and also in helping to consolidate memories and tasks that have been learned throughout the day.
+In addition, sleep plays vital roles in immune function, and in helping to consolidate memories and tasks that have been learned throughout the day.

 Turning Point is actively involved in research, treatment, and education around sleep issues.
 This is important given that many commonly used drugs such as alcohol, caffeine, cannabis, and prescription medications affect sleep.
 Some current research projects which have a focus on sleep include:

-Understanding how sleep changes during detox and withdrawal.
+Understanding how sleep changes during alcohol and drug detox and withdrawal is important.
 Poor sleep is a major concern in many of our clients, and by better understanding which components of sleep are disturbed, we hope to aid their recovery.

 What is needed / Next Steps

-We are passionate about understanding and learning more about sleep, particularly in how different drugs affect sleep, and how people use alcohol and other drugs to help them to sleep, or to help them remain alert.
+We are passionate about understanding and learning more about sleep, particularly in how different drugs affect sleep, and how people use alcohol and other drugs to aid their sleep, or to help them remain alert.
 You can get more information about some of these from the following ‘Sleep Talk’ podcast, given by Dr Rowan Ogeil, on the impact of alcohol and sleep.
 We run webinars and workshops on understanding sleep throughout the year, so keep an eye out on our upcoming events.